-The application of the practical expedient has resulted in the reduction of total lease liabilities of CU1,505.
+For the six-month period ended 30 June 2021, the application of the practical expedient has resulted in the reduction of total lease liabilities of CU200.
 The effect of this reduction has been recorded in profit or loss in the period in which the event or condition that triggers those payments occurs.

-A Layout has engaged in further negotiations with lessors subsequent to the 30 June 2020 period end.
-See Note 12.
+A Layout has engaged in further negotiations with lessors subsequent to the 30 June 2021 period end.
+See Note 13.